datadotworld/slack-app/CONTRIBUTING.md

         b.
 Enable : Always show my bot as online
     4. Event Subscriptions
         a.
 Enable events
         b.
 Add request url, this require passing a challenge (We'll skip this step for now and add later when the app is up and running)
         c.
 Add workspace event : link_shared
         d.
 Add app unfurl domain : data.world
         h.
 Add bot events : link_shared, member_joined_channel
         i.
 Click save changes
+    5. Add Interactive Components
+        a.
+Enable Interactivity
+        b.
+Add request url, this require passing a challenge (We'll skip this step for now and add later when the app is up and running)

 #### 6. Add env variables
     1. Create a .env file in the project /server directory.